-Sometimes, moving to a new location can be hard on your social life.
-Making new friends isn’t always easy when you are an adult.
-It’s important to get to know your neighbors ─ you may even make a few life-long friends!
-You survived the move with our tips and checklists, now enjoy your new home and neighborhood.
+Sometimes moving to a new location can be hard on your social life.
+Making new friends isn’t always easy when you’re an adult.
+It’s important to get to know your neighbors, because you may find new lifelong friends.
+You survived the move with our tips and checklist; now enjoy your new home and neighborhood.

-Say “Welcome to the neighborhood” or “I’m new in the neighborhood” with a fresh loaf of bread, fresh flowers or a batch of homemade brownies.
-If you are the one welcoming your new neighbors (who just moved in) you might want to also consider a thoughtful house-warming gift.
+Say “welcome to the neighborhood” or “I’m new in the neighborhood” with a fresh-baked loaf of bread, fresh flowers, or a batch of homemade brownies.
+If you’re the one welcoming your new neighbors who just moved in, you might want to also consider a thoughtful housewarming gift.

 Don’t be reserved.
-Go over and introduce yourself and offer your assistance if ever they need anything from you.
-Sometimes just a smile and greeting can warm a person’s heart.
+Go over and introduce yourself, and offer your assistance if they ever need anything from you.
+Sometimes just a smile can warm up a person’s heart.

-If your neighbors aren’t home and you are more of the shy type who is apprehensive of approaching them, try leaving the gift by the door with a note.
+If your neighbors aren’t home, and you are more of the shy type who’s apprehensive of approaching them, try leaving the gift by the door with a note.
 Most likely, they will come over and thank you personally for the gift.

 One of the easiest ways to start a conversation with a new neighbor with kids or fur babies is to ask about them.
-Parents love talking about their children and fur babies.
+Parents love talking about their kids and critters.

-If your neighbors don’t have kids, they may have fur babies aka pets.
-A lot of dog owners find themselves making casual conversation with other pup lovers when their furry friends great each other and perhaps toss a few menacing growls at each other.
+If your neighbors don’t have kids, they may have fur babies.
+A lot of dog owners find themselves making casual conversation with other pup lovers when their furry friends greet each other.

-Use these opportunities to learn your neighbor’s names.
+Use these opportunities to learn your neighbors names.
 You can also use this opportunity to ask about local dog parks or vets in the area.
-Our dog, BeBe, shown below, is a frequent visitor to our job sites, and is a great point to start any conversation.
+Our dog, BeBe, is a frequent visitor to our job sites, and is a great reason to start a conversation.

-If you have recently moved into a large apartment community, many of them have monthly meetupsfor residents.
+If you’ve recently moved into a large apartment community, many of them have monthly meetups for residents.
 This is an opportunity to get to know people.
-If you have moved within the summer months, be on the look-out for neighborhood block parties.
+If you’ve moved in the summer months, be on the lookout for neighborhood block parties.